mazzalab/fastqwiper/README.md

 ### Pypi
 `pip install fastqwiper`

-## Usage
+### Usage
-`FastqWiper`, in the current release, accepts three parameters:
+`FastqWiper` - in the current release - accepts three parameters:
 ```
 Options:
   --fastq_in TEXT          The input FASTQ file to be cleaned  [required]
   --fastq_out TEXT         The wiped FASTQ file                [required]
-  --log_frequency INTEGER  The number of reads that you want to print a status message after
+  --log_frequency INTEGER  The number of processed reads that you want to print a status message after
 ```
+It  accepts in input and outputs `*.fastq` or `*.fastq.gz` files.

-### Snakemake
+## Snakemake
 To enable the use of preconfigured [pipelines](https://github.com/mazzalab/fastqwiper/tree/main/pipeline), you need to install **Snakemake**.
 The recommended way to install Snakemake is via Conda, because it enables **Snakemake** to [handle software dependencies of your workflow](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management).
-However, the default conda solver is slow and often hungs.
+However, the default conda solver is slow and often hangs.
 Therefore, we recommend installing [Mamba](https://github.com/mamba-org/mamba) as a drop-in replacement via

 `$ conda install -c conda-forge mamba`